s-moon/cheatsheets/README.md

 # CheatSheets
-A repository to store all of my cheat sheets for various things.
+A repository to store all of my cheat sheets for various things, because sometimes, you just need a little helping hand :blush:.

 So, far, they consist of: